FuseByExample/microservice-camel-in-action/readme.md

     mvn -Pf8-build
 ```

-* To deploy the project, then use this command
+* To deploy the project on OpenShift and to create the pods, then use this command

 ```
     mvn -Pf8-local-deploy